Please enable JavaScript to view this site.

 Tests for equal variances

-Both these tests compute a P value designed to answer this question:
+Both these tests compute a P value designed to answer the following question:

 Don’t mix up these P values testing for equal variances with the P value testing equality of the means.